-Happy travels! almost 7 years ago
+Happy travels! about 7 years ago

 Not a stupid question at all.

 If you've been living and/or working in Korea for the past 3 years with a proper document such as Employment Pass or Work Permit or PR status, then your Country of Residence should be Korea.
 You're legally a resident there with a recognized/approved status/document.
 Korea is where you currently reside, spend most of the year in and to be repatriated to in the event of emergency and/or medical assistance.
-Since you live there, you should/must have a residential address, thus in this case, it should be Korea. almost 7 years ago
+Since you live there, you should/must have a residential address, thus in this case, it should be Korea. about 7 years ago